 The New Hampshire EFA program gives families greater control in shaping their child’s learning experience.
 It provides:

-To be eligible for a NH Education Freedom Accounts program:
+To be eligible for the NH Education Freedom Accounts program, families must meet the following criteria:

 Our enrollment consultants are available to help you confirm eligibility and guide you through the application process.